zzo/JUTE/README.md

     <bin>/jute_submit_test

 Is the main command line interface to JUTE.
 This script allows you to submit unit tests to JUTE to run either in capture or Selenium mode.
+Do:

+    % jute_submit_test --help

+For help.

 ### jute_submit_test